‘Queen of the South’ Star Hemky Madera on Fitness, Mental Discipline, and Longevity

 “A workout, time with my family, maybe some good food, and a quiet evening,” he says with a laugh.
 “Which sometimes is hard with two kids, four dogs, and two cats.
 Simple things.
 That’s the good stuff.”

-That grounded perspective seems to fuel the consistency he now values most.
+That grounded perspective seems to fuel the discipline he now values most.

 “Strength training with real consistency — and taking nutrition more seriously.
 Those two things change everything.”